xsuite/xsuite/docs/installation.rst

 .. note::
-    On most machines, when using Xsuite installed from PyPI, there is no longer a need to run ``xsuite-prebuild`` to precompile the kernels.
+    On most machines, when using Xsuite installed from PyPI, there is no longer a need to run ``xsuite-prebuild`` to precompile the serial kernels.
 The precompiled kernels are automatically downloaded and installed with the ``xsuite`` package.
-See the :ref:`relevant section<prebuiltkernels>` of the developer guide below for more details.
+See the :ref:`relevant section<prebuiltkernels>` of the developer guide below for more details, including how to build local kernels with OpenMP support.

 Usage in Microsoft Windows